 If you have COVID-19 and choose to express breast milk:

-• Use a dedicated breast pump.
+• Use a dedicated breast pump (not shared).

 • Wear a cloth face covering during expression and wash your hands before touching any pump or bottle parts and before expressing breast milk.